jaghaimo/starpocalypse/README.md

 No configuration file for industries exists yet.

+The list of factions affected by item removal rules are found in `itemRemover.csv`.

-Two files regulate station additions: faction map which points which station tech to use depending on faction, and database file that is needed to prevent stations being added multiple times.
+Two files regulate station additions (`station*.csv`): faction map which points which station tech to use depending on faction, and database file that is needed to prevent stations being added multiple times.

 When using mods that add new stations, it is generally a good idea to add them all to the database even if you do not plan to use them in the faction map.